5 Best Practices for Court Interpreting

 Interpreters must master their emotions and properly reflect others.
 They should not attempt to copy or imitate the gestures, facial expressions, or emotions of witnesses.
 Complete accuracy is impossible.
 Professionalism requires that interpreters use their voices, not their hands, to convey meaning.
 The interpreter may give a similar feeling by going one level below the speaker’s tone.

 The high-stress role of interpreting at courts and jails requires professionalism and mastery of emotions.
-Public defenders or attorneys also bring court interpreters to go to jail to interview wpients.
+Public defenders or attorneys also bring court interpreters to go to jail to interview clients.
 High profile cases bring international press who understand all languages spoken in the court.
 The reactions of the people receiving the interpreting indicate the performance quality of the interpreter.

 Following these 5 best practices of court interpreting allows court interpreters to maintain impartiality and professionalism.
 Ultimately, this allows anyone to exercise the pursuit of justice no matter whether they speak English, Spanish, Chinese, or any other language.